Italy reports 475 new coronavirus deaths, highest one-day toll of any nation

 The previous record high of 368 deaths was also recorded in Italy, on Sunday.

-Italy, a nation of 60 million, has now recorded 34.2 percent of all the deaths officially attributed to COVID-19 across the world.
+The nation of 60 million has now recorded 34.2 percent of all the deaths officially attributed to COVID-19 across the world.

 READ: Italy rushes new doctors into service as coronavirus deaths rise above 2,500